AaltoSciComp/scicomp-docs/triton/examples/mpi/hello.rst

   #SBATCH --time=00:05:00      # takes 5 minutes all together
   #SBATCH --mem-per-cpu=200M   # 200MB per process
   #SBATCH --ntasks=4           # 4 processes
-  #SBATCH --constraint=avx     # set constraint for processor architecture

   module load openmpi/4.0.5  # NOTE: should be the same as you used to compile the code srun ./hello_mpi

-Triton has multiple architectures around (12, 20, 24, 40 CPU cores per node),
-even though SLURM optimizes resources usage and allocate CPUs within one node, which gives better performance for the app, it still makes sense to put constraints explicitly.

 .. important::